 Key DCP guidelines are:

-- Building design that is sustainable and innovative, that respects the character of surrounding areas, and provides a range of dwelling types.
+- Building design that is sustainable and innovative, which respects the character of surrounding areas and provides a range of dwelling types.

 - Staging to ensure that all development sites, within the overall precinct, can develop independently without adverse impacts on neighbouring areas.